epsi-rns/AlumniBook-SF/README.md

 not as comprehensive as Jobeet nor Askeet.

-This is not about AlumniBook itself, but a real project sample customiztion that you can reuse.
+This is not about AlumniBook itself, but a real project sample customization that you can reuse.
 Several common tricks for data entry problem in information system has been solved, just have a look at the source code.